Delivery API

 Authentication

 In order to access unpublished pages and content and render the channel preview in the Experience manager app, an external frontend application must authenticate using a JSON Web Token.
-This is normally handled automatically by the Bloomreach Content SDK.
+This is normally handled automatically by the Bloomreach SPA SDK.

-For External preview, users prove their right to access unpublished content for a specific project by authenticating with an anonymous UUID associated with the project, rather than using the JWT-based handshake.
+For External preview, users prove their right to access unpublished content for a specific project by authenticating with an anonymous UUID associated with the project rather than using the JWT-based handshake.
 This feature must be enabled on each project for which it will be used.

 API status and versions